Jswig/anderspoirel.net/content/posts/designing-with-dataclasses.md

 > such as [attrs](https://www.attrs.org/en/stable/).
 The advice
 > here still applies, just replace `dataclass` with whichever library you are using.

-# What is a `dataclass`?
+# What is a dataclass?

-If you are already familiar with `dataclass` , you can skip this section.
+If you are already familiar with `dataclass`, skip this section.

 `dataclass` is a class [decorator](https://docs.python.org/3/glossary.html#term-decorator) that generates common methods such as